craigmckeachie/yearup-fall2023-notes/exercises/exercise-1-47-city-site.md

    ![image](https://github.com/craigmckeachie/yearup-fall2023-notes/assets/1474579/5aacc1cc-dae9-4917-a39a-3085cacb7b03)

+1. Add the boilerplate tags needed for every HTML page.

 1. Add a header with navigation links to both pages.
 See the mockup provided below.

    > The header code will be nearly the same if not the same on both pages.